A Quiz Playbook for Fashion & Apparel Brands¶

 The questions that matter¶

-- Style preference.
+- Style preference / "what vibe are you after?"
 The aesthetic they gravitate to.
 The backbone of the recommendation and your segments.

-- Occasion or use case.
-Everyday, work, event.
-Changes what you put in front of them.
+- "What does a typical day look like for you?"
+Occasion and use case (everyday, work, event) changes what you put in front of them.

 Recommend complete looks, not single items¶